14 Fun Facts About Trabant Cars, Icons of the Cold War

 13. You Can Find the Cult Cars in Pop Culture

-In addition to gracing the cover of U2’s Achtung Baby album, Trabis are also prominently featured at the East Side Gallery, a painted memorial along the longest remaining stretch of the Berlin Wall.
-The mini vehicle also played a leading role in Go, Trabi, Go, a comedy featuring an East German couple road tripping to Italy in their Trabi for vacation.
+The mini vehicle also played a leading role in Go, Trabi, Go, a comedy featuring an East German couple road-tripping to Italy in their Trabi for vacation.
 And in case one Go, Trabi, Go movie isn’t enough, there’s a sequel – Go, Trabi, Go 2.
+You can also tour Africa in a Trabant car by watching Trabant Goes to Africa.

 14. You Can Still Experience Trabant Cars in Europe and the US Today

-Although it’s been nearly 30 years since the last Trabi car rolled off the production line in East Germany, you can still see Trabants in both Europe and the United States.
+Although it’s been nearly 30 years since the last Trabi car rolled off the production line in East Germany, you can still see Trabants in Europe and the United States.
 Berlin is home to the Trabi Museum, an experience dedicated to the quirky Communist-era cars.
 And the Caen Memorial in France has a Trabi car on display next to a chunk of the Berlin Wall in its “The World after 1945” exhibit that depicts life in Europe during the Cold War.

 Frequently Asked Questions About Trabant Cars